 Monte Sant'Angelo is a popular pilgrimage site.
-Tourists visit the Sanctuary of St. Michael the Archangel (Santuario di San Michele Arcangelo), a sacred cave and popular Catholic shrine.
+Here tourists head directly for the Sanctuary of St. Michael the Archangel (Santuario di San Michele Arcangelo), a sacred cave and popular Catholic shrine.

 San Severo is also an interesting tourist destination in Foggia Province.
 It celebrates an interesting festival in May, the Festa del Soccorso.